stackxbyte/binaryanalysis/notes/elf_format.md

 ELF binaries really consist of only four types of components: an executable header, a series of (optional) program headers, a number of sections, and a series of (optional) section headers, one per section

--- HEADER ORDER --
+HEADER ORDER
 ------------------

-Executable Header.
+Executable Header

-Program Header.
+Program Header

-Section.
+Section

-Section Header.
+Section Header

 # Executable Header